k1cortezz/BlogSport/README.md

-# FitnessBlog - Your Health Journey Platform 🏃‍♂️💪
+# BlogSport - Your Health Journey Platform 🏃‍♂️💪

 A dynamic fitness blogging platform built with Sinatra, helping fitness enthusiasts share their knowledge and experiences.